Capital Gains Tax and Deceased Estates

 Australian residents who receive an asset from a deceased estate are not affected by CGT unless they decide to sell the asset, in which case the tax could apply depending on a number of situations.

-For foreign residents, CGT applies on the transfer of the asset.
+For foreign residents, CGT applies to the transfer of the asset.
 When the person dies, that is the date that will apply when calculating the capital gain or loss for the purposes of the transfer.

 In the event the asset from a deceased estate: